Bazzu85/MKVmergeBatcher/README.md

 # MKVmergeBatcher

-Create/execute custom created models to batch you Mkvmerge work.
+Create/execute custom created models to batch your Mkvmerge work.

 If you like my work please consider to buy me a coffee, thanks!